kvuong2711/aerial-megadepth/data_generation/README.md

 #### Step 2: Run the Data Registration Pipeline
+※ Dependencies can be installed following the instructions in the [hloc repository](https://github.com/cvg/Hierarchical-Localization).

 With both pseudo-synthetic frames and preprocessed MegaDepth data prepared, run the localization and reconstruction pipeline using: